The 0–100 match score

 Read in Springer ↗

-The four scoring dimensions
+The five scoring dimensions

 Research from Waseem et al. (Springer, 2023) demonstrates that multi-dimension AI evaluation — rather than single-factor keyword matching — produces the largest measurable improvement in bid-to-win conversion in procurement settings.3

-Dimension 01 — Primary signal
+Dimension 01 — Capability Match

 Does what you sell match what they're buying?